A Rain of Frogs ~ Basil Rathbone and Robert Sheckley

 Maverick billionaire John Kluge still was the hands-on owner at WNEW and gave the series a fly.
 No soap―the Make-believe Ballroom listeners were not into the outré.
 This was the luck of the draw, we figured.
 The guys from Queen Bee SOLD radio; they cut their teeth on Lights Out and Inner Sanctum.
 They pounded the pavement and we had a hit.
 Queen Bee nailed a sale to NBC’s weekend network radio magazine show, Monitor.
 The Green door was sui generis, and a fine Sheckley showcase.
 WNEW dithered with formats after John Kluge’s departure and finally pulled the plug in 1992.
 1130 AM is now WBBR, Bloomberg Radio, with business news.
 If there is any connection, real or imagined—a Green Door curse, whatever—it would take a Bob Sheckley to tell the story.

-Robert Sheckley died last (as of this writing―the year was 2005) December at the age of 77.
+Robert Sheckley died in December 2005 at the age of 77.

 Times and places change, not faces: for a pithy visual depiction of 57th Street and the studio, you can check out the film Legal Eagles from your nearest DVD archive.
 Our former studio space gets torched by a psychotic Chelsea Deardon (Darryl Hannah).
 In Manhattan, the buildings all had names.
-This was a holdover from the Deco days of Dashiell Hammett, everyone knew: “The Barclay, driver and step on it,” and Hamilton Nash, The Continental Op, slips into a waiting livery.
 Our place was called the Vogar Fur Trading Building in its palmier days.
+This was a holdover from the Deco days of Dashiell Hammett, everyone knew: “The Barclay, driver and step on it,” and the Continental Op slips into a waiting livery.
 On Friday the thirteenth of October 2006, ServiSound, in its latest incarnation as Palace Digital, closed for good.
 “Well… that’s it for this week,” said Basil Rathbone forty years earlier.
 He would die the next year.

 In the hope of getting something for Robert Sheckley, I rattled the cages of my engineer friends for spare tapes or scripts left behind with the closing of ServiSound, but again, no soap.